-The coach is cable ready, and as standard equipment has a 19" color television in the dash overhead with a television in the bedroom.
-The televisions are powered by 120 volt electricity.
+The coach is cable ready and may be equipped with a 19" color television in the dash overhead.
+The television is powered by 120 volt electricity.
 Your coach must be plugged into shore power, or the generator running, in order for the television to work.
-If your coach is equipped with the optional inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
+If your coach is equipped with the optional 400 watt inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
 For more information on this, see Chapter 7 of this manual.
-The television operation is similar to most televisions used in the home.
+The operation of the TV is similar to most televisions used in the home.
 The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu UP and DOWN.
 The remote control has these in addition to many other function keys.
 Please consult your television owner's manual for further information.
-One interior and one exterior television jack is installed as standard equipment.
+Your unit may also be pre-wired for a satellite system.
+Your unit may be equipped with two interior television jacks and an exterior television jack located on the door-side of the coach.